 I am a big fan of red wine in winter.
 I was given two wines which were very unusual.
 The Sang de Corb wine is made from a blend of Grenache, Hairy Grenache and Carignan coming from a single estate comprised of vineyards over 65 years old.
 Produced by the increasingly interesting Celler Frisach, the wine was traditionally vinified in stainless steel tanks.
 After that, it was aged for 12 months in used French oak barrels.
 This is an utterly Mediterranean, solar, sort of “raw” wine.
 Remarkably expressive, not just in price but also in taste.

-On the contrast the other wine I chose was called Laurel, a full bodied wine that was excellent as an after dinner drink.
+In contrast, the other wine I chose was called Laurel, a full-bodied wine that was excellent as an after-dinner drink.
 This deeply coloured wine was smooth and just divine.
 Due to the meticulous farming and observation that takes place throughout the year, by the time fruit starts to reach the cellar in autumn much of the blends have already been mapped out for Laurel.
-When the primary fermentation are winding down these decisions begin to coalesce and wines intended for Laurel are racked into a combination of 20hl wooden tanks, second- and third-fill 228L French oak barrels and clay amphorae.
+When the primary fermentation is winding down these decisions begin to coalesce and wines intended for Laurel are racked into a combination of 20hl wooden tanks, second- and third-fill 228L French oak barrels and clay amphorae.
 It rests for 16-18 months before final blending and bottling before it is sold to restaurants and shops alike.

 When it comes to dessert, I can be very indecisive.
 In this instance I couldn’t choose a dessert, so I opted for everything instead.
 It was just fresh, homemade and yummy.

 If you’re looking for a different experience of understated modern representation of Catalan cuisines, then this is your place.
 The service was great, the staff were friendly and explained each dish as it was served.
-Petit Comitè ticked all the boxes, great lighting, sophisticated food, an absolute top class service and a great atmosphere.
-The gluten free options were fabulous and an expected surprise.
+Petit Comitè ticked all the boxes, great lighting, sophisticated food, an absolutely top class service and a great atmosphere.
+The gluten-free options were fabulous and an expected surprise.

 - Website: petitcomite.cat